gcallah/hambone/chaps/chap3.md

 "True dat."

-(As they spoke, the church was gradually filling with people coming to hear the evening's performance.)
+As they spoke, the church was gradually filling with people coming to hear the evening's program.
+Most of the men were dressed in colorful suits, or at least jackets and dress shirts, while the woman had on their Sunday dresses, and many of them sported fancy hats.
+One woman looked like she had dressed as Haile Selassie for a costume party, with the addition of a multitude of imitation gems applied to the jacket and hat.

-"But I ain't sure yet, so I devised a little test for tonight."
+Hampton continued: "But I ain't sure yet, so I devised a little test for tonight."

 "A test?"

 "Yeah, I added a song to the program for tonight, about Cain and Abel.
 You know, with someone killing his own brother.
 And I wanna see how Claude react to hearing that song."

-"So how I gonna help you?"
+"So how I gonna help?"

 "I want you to watch him too.
 Then after, we gonna compare notes, and join our judgments about whether he done it or not."

-"Well, I down with that."
+"I can do."

 The door to the church opened again, and Claude and Gertie walked in together, followed immediately by Winthrop and Camellia.